shawnzyp/CCCCG/README.md

 ## CCCCG Features

-- Auto-fills classification perks along with matching resistances and vulnerabilities
+- Auto-fills classification perks along with matching resistances and vulnerabilities and displays power-style and origin perks
 - Offers origin story options and extensive character questions for backstory building
 - Provides skill proficiency tracking with auto-calculated modifiers
-- Tracks cinematic points and energy resistances in the combat tab
+- Tracks cinematic points and resistances in the combat tab
 - Logs downtime activities like Research, Training, and Media Control for campaign bookkeeping

 ## Firebase Configuration